 Clarification from Gavi, the Vaccine Alliance

-Geneva, 23 April 2015 - In light of recent reports in Pakistan regarding the non-payment of vaccine workers and subsequent industrial action, Gavi, the Vaccine Alliance, would like to clarify the following points:
+Geneva, 30 April 2015 - Following a recent newspaper report regarding the relationship between Gavi, the Vaccine Alliance and India, Gavi would like to clarify the following points:

-- Gavi currently supports pentavalent vaccine which offers protection against five diseases (diphtheria-tetanus-pertussis (DTP), hepatitis B, and Haemophilius influenzae type b) as well as pneumococcal vaccine as part of Pakistan’s routine schedule.
-Gavi also funds measles vaccination campaigns in the country.
+- Gavi currently supports pentavalent vaccine which offers protection against five diseases (diphtheria-tetanus-pertussis (DTP), hepatitis B, and Haemophilius influenzae type b (Hib) as well as providing funding to help India to strengthen its health systems.

 - Between 2000 and 2015, Gavi has disbursed more than US$ 240 million to help India to immunse its children against life-threatening diseases.
 Additionally, Gavi has committed $107 million to support health systems strengthening in India, which is likely to play a role in the success of Mission Indradhanush, over the next five years.